 Series of drip emails (or a sequence as ConvertKit calls them): instead of a single email, you could send several.
 As above, you’d want to add delays.
 For example, you could send an email a little bit after that first one to give the person a valuable resource (like case studies).
 Then after that one, follow-up with something else of value, like a teaser of some content that’s in a blog post.

 Automation: here, you can add on to that sequence by incorporating some more advanced elements.

 Let’s say that in the sequence above, we want to know when someone clicks on the case studies links and when they do they get added to another sequence.
 In ConvertKit, we’d start with this:

-Then build out an Automation, which you can do visually in ConvertKit:
+Then build out a Zapier automation, which you can do visually in ConvertKit:

 You may not have these options in your email marketing app, but many of the more popular ones offer something similar.
 This example was to demonstrate the varying levels of automation that you can employ.

 It may not seem like anything revolutionary since you probably receive emails like this all the time.
 But here we’re talking about doing this for entries to your general contact form, as opposed to someone signing up for your blog posts or something.

 If you’d be sending follow-up emails manually anyway, then why not set them on auto-pilot?